preciofishbone/OmniaDocs/web-content-management/web-pages/page-layouts/index.rst

 Save, Undo Changes and Publish
 --------------------------------
 You don't need to save.
-When you make any change to the page layout is automatically saved and a new node in the Version History is created (see below).
+When you make any change the page layout is automatically saved and a new node in the Version History is created (see below).

 If you don't want to save the changes you have made, you can undo these changes this way: